William Edwin Self: Early life and education

 One of Self's favorite hobbies was magic.
 When he was thirteen years old, he won a citywide contest, mounted by the renowned magician Howard Thurston and his traveling show, to name "Dayton's Best Amateur Magician and the Person Most Likely to Become Thurston's Successor."
 The contest was limited to children thirteen and under.
 Being the winner, Self appeared at the Colonial Theatre on the stage with Mr. Thurston to perform his trick.
 Although he had never before performed this trick in public (a fact he had left out on his contest application), it went off perfectly.
 Self's photograph was taken with Thurston and a notice appeared in a Dayton newspaper.
 He was friends with some of the best-known magicians and magic historians in the United States, and attended many of the major magic conventions.
 For many years, he was a member of The Magic Castle, a professional magician's club in Hollywood.
 In later years he became a close friend of Howard Thurston's daughter, Jane, who had appeared on stage with her father.

 Another film that sparked a lifelong interest was Annie Oakley (1936), which starred Barbara Stanwyck.
 Self was fifteen years old when he saw the movie at the Keith Theatre in Dayton.
 Annie Oakley's brother, who lived in nearby Greenville, Ohio, had lent some of his Oakley memorabilia for display in the lobby.
 The film and the memorabilia fired Self's imagination, and his fascination with Oakley and Buffalo Bill Cody took root.
 He looked up Oakley's brother in Greenville and the two became friends.
 He also started writing an Oakley biography.
-To research this project, Self, age seventeen, persuaded his family to travel to Cody, Wyoming so that Self could study the Oakley scrapbooks in the small log structure which housed the Buffalo Bill Museum.
+To research this project, Self, age seventeen, persuaded his family to travel to Cody, Wyoming, so that Self could study the Oakley scrapbooks in the small log structure which housed the Buffalo Bill Museum.
 He also persuaded the museum's founder and curator, Mary Jester Allen (Buffalo Bill's niece), to name him Assistant Historian.
-Self had letterhead stationary and business cards printed with this title, although he never did anything in the position.
+Self had letterhead stationery and business cards printed with this title, although he never did anything in the position.
 The book was never published, but Self went on to serve on the Board of Trustees of the Buffalo Bill Historical Center: the five-museum, five-football-fields-sized outgrowth of the original institution.
 Many of Oakley's grandnieces and nephews were his friends.

 While in high school, he decided to take up acting.
 In 1938, he appeared in Roosevelt High's Junior Class play, and in 1939 he was cast in the leading role of the Senior Class play, The Eyes of Tlaloc by Agnes Emelie Peterson.
 He also worked behind the scenes as electrician and stage manager.
 Self's drama teacher, Bertha May Johns, was a great inspiration to him as well as to her other students.